only .99 cents. No internet required. Some like to listen and learn and not just read.

-65. Which heat casualty is a medical emergency that may result in death if treatment is Delayed?
+66. Which heat casualty is a medical emergency that may result in death if treatment is delayed?

-A: They are not a part of the individual first aid kit.
-They are components of a combat lifesaver aid bag or a combat medic aid bag
+A: They are components of a combat lifesaver aid bag or a combat medic aid bag.

-69. What is The purpose of the constricting band?
+70. What is the purpose of the constricting band?

 A: about 2 inches above the selected infusion (venipuncture) site in such a manner that the band can be released using only one hand.

-79. What IV Items should you check for if you have a combat lifesaver aid bag prior to going on a Mission?
+80. What main Items should you check for if you have a combat lifesaver aid bag prior to going on a mission?

 A: 1.
 Unusual pain felt by the casualty at the infusion site.